1

 “Spot-billed duck?”

 “Ah!
 It was an animal from the A.D era!
 Endemic to Earth!
-A bird to be exact, um, well, the species doesn’t matter much.
-I saw it in one of the images imported from the Tashinniyao… Ah, that’s it!
-It looks a bit like the Tashinniyao!”
+A bird to be exact—um, well, the kind doesn’t matter much.
+I saw it in one of the images imported from the Dàxúnniǎo… Ah, that’s it!
+It looks just like the Dàxúnniǎo!”

 “I don’t understand.
 Mark it, please.”

-Her partner responded bluntly, causing Terra’s shoulders to sag in disappointment.
+Her partner responded bluntly, and Terra’s shoulders sagged in disappointment.
 Ah, I did it again.
-She always irritated others with her incomprehensible tales.
+She was always irritating others with her incomprehensible tales.
 It happened all the time, but it never stopped making her feel bad.

-That behaviour had led to an unpleasant nickname, Terra Tell-Tale.
+That behavior had given rise to an unpleasant nickname, Terra Tell-Tale.

-This was their first time together, and compared to Terra’s previous matches, her current partner was very unusual.
-She’d been getting weird glances from acquaintances while at port, and despite making it clear that she wasn’t going out to play, but to fish, she couldn't help but feel like she was doing something wrong.
+This was their first time together, and Terra's current partner was very unusual compared to her previous matches.
+Acquaintances kept giving her weird glances back at port, and despite making it clear she wasn’t playing around, but going out to fish, she couldn’t help feeling like she was doing something wrong.

-She gazed ahead, dejected, when she suddenly took notice of it.
-The pillar clouds seemed off -- they were too tightly spaced.
+She gazed ahead, dejected, when she suddenly snapped to attention.
+The pillar clouds seemed off; they were too neatly spaced.

 Are pillar clouds supposed to be that close to each other…?

-Diode (or at least, that's how she’d introduced herself) was a woman who looked young for her age.
+Diode (or at least, that's how she’d introduced herself) was young, and her age was closer to teenager than woman.
 Keeping with tradition, she had dressed for her job as a fisherman.

-Her deck dress was a silver and black skinsuit that accentuated her body's contours and with slits which exposed the pale skin of her thin upper arms and inner thighs.
+Her deck dress was a silver and black skinsuit that accentuated her body's contours; slits exposed the pale skin of her thin upper arms and inner thighs.
 Her small chest and butt were clearly outlined.
 The silver hair that fell to her shoulders and obscured her thin, composed eyebrows was adorned with a lace headcover.
 Her eyelashes were so thick they could cast a shadow.

 She was stunning, dressed that boldly.
 When they’d first met to board the ship that morning, the sight of Diode had crushed Terra's confidence.
-In comparison to Diode, she felt her own victorian-style gown was too unfashionable.
+Compared to Diode, she felt her own Victorian-style gown was too unfashionable.

-Even now in the rear pit, she was enchanted.
+Even now, watching her from the rear pit, Terra was enchanted.
 She clumsily responded to Diode’s query.

 “Ah, yes, yes!
 I’m marking it now!”
-She pointed her long index finger in the direction of their objective, aiming the guide laser straight at it.
+She pointed her long index finger towards their objective, aiming the guide laser directly at it.

-The schooling fish swam effervescently, separating and rejoining, deep blue sparkles reflecting from them.
-The two were still too far away to tease out individual fish, but Terra carefully observed them.
+The schooling fish came into sight.
+They swam effervescently, separating and rejoining, deep blue sparkles reflecting from their bodies.
+The two fishers were still too far away to tease out individual fish, but Terra carefully observed the school.

-First discovered by Great Chief C.B Endeavour back in CC 18, the unique swimming creatures they’d named besshu had become an essential resource for the Circs.
-Although they still didn’t have a full grasp of those creatures’ workings after 285 years, the situation surrounding them greatly differed from the early days in several ways.
+First discovered by Great Chief C.B Endeavour back in CC 18, the unique swimming creatures they’d named besshu had become an indispensable resource to the Circs.
+While they still didn’t have a full grasp of those creatures’ workings even after 285 years, the state of affairs massively differed from the early days in several ways.

-One was that thanks to their continuous observations over the years, they now had a vast understanding of besshu species and their distribution.
+One such way owed itself to the Circs’ continuous observations over the years, which had provided a vast understanding of besshu species and their distribution.

 Looking at the besshu in the distance, Diode nodded.
 “Those are… Anchovies, probably?”

-Terra and Diode could see each other, but physically speaking, they were alone in two separate pits (a measure taken to allow a problem to be cut off at the root before it reached an unaffected person, avoiding both people getting into trouble).
-The ship visually connected the front and back, giving the impression the two were in the same room and allowing Diode to watch Terra point at their target.
+Terra and Diode could see each other, but physically speaking their pits were in different parts of the boat, a safety measure allowing any problems to be cut off at their source before trouble could spread to both people.
+The ship gave the impression the two were in the same room through a visual link between the front and back, which allowed Diode to watch Terra point at their target.

-There were no windows, either — in fact, the ship was completely devoid of anything.
-It didn't have a bridge, hatch, captain’s quarters, dining room, telescope, or even the assortment of crates one would expect to find scattered around a spaceship’s interior.
-Over 300 years, all of those had gradually disappeared until only the two pits remained.
-Everything necessary, from controls to information, could now be found there.
+The ship had no windows—in fact, it was completely devoid of anything.
+It didn't have a bridge, hatch, captain’s quarters, dining room, telescope, or even the assortment of crates one usually expected to find strewn about a spaceship interior.
+Those had all gradually disappeared over 300 years until only the two pits remained.
+From controls to information, everything necessary could now be found there.

-Around Terra, the ship’s interior displayed the sights and sounds of the gas giant outside with an accuracy that made it indistinguishable from the real deal.
-Trajectory, fuselage, weather and interior status panels floated in four separate corners, positioned so they wouldn’t obstruct one’s line of sight.
+The ship’s interior displayed the sights and sounds of the gas giant around Terra with an accuracy that made it indistinguishable from the real deal outside.
+Trajectory, fuselage, weather and interior status panels floated in four separate corners, positioned so as to not obstruct one’s line of sight.
 Two instances of the panels were present, one displayed in the interior gel and another directly through the brain.
 There was no way of telling them apart, nor was there a need to.

 For the Circs, interacting with those VUI panels was as easy as turning a doorknob.
 They were controlled through gestures and eye motions, making piloting a ship as simple as that.
-In other words, they could do anything they needed with only a light tap, and it was with this kind of setup that the two flew their ship.
+In other words, they could do anything they needed with only a light tap, and this setup allowed only the two of them to pilot the boat.

 “Our strategy!”

-Terra wouldn't describe herself as capable, but still, as a decompa she always made sure to take all necessary steps to fulfill her duties.
+Terra wouldn't describe herself as a capable decompa, but still, she always made sure to take all necessary steps to fulfill her duties.

-“Schooling upstream towards the top of the pillar clouds makes them look like anchovies, so if we’re working under that belief... since anchovies can't move upwind much, the way to go about catching them is with a beam trawl downstream so they go straight into the net's mouth.
-At least, that's what I think.”
+“Schooling upstream towards the top of the pillar clouds makes them look like anchovies, so if we’re working under that belief...
+Since anchovies can't move much upwind, the way to go about catching them is with a downstream beam trawl so they go straight into the net's mouth.
+At least, I think that's the usual approach.”

 “They aren't anchovies,” Terra affirmed.
 “Or more like, those aren't pillar clouds, so the fish can't be anchovies.”

-“If we observe them from the edge, they really do look like pillars, but it's a matter of positioning.
-If we got closer, they’d probably look more like this-” Terra opened up the second part of the tactical plan, turning it to show a schematic side view of the clouds.
+“If we observe the clouds edge-on, they really do look like pillars, but it's a matter of positioning.
+If we got closer, they’d probably look more like this–” Terra opened up the second part of the tactical plan, and rotated it to show a schematic side view of the clouds.
 “They're fin-form clouds.
 Those aren't pillars going upwind, I'm certain that they're forming sheets instead!”

 “Fin-form clouds?!”
-Diode shouted, comparing the plan to the scenery in front of her over and over.
+Diode shouted, looking back and forth between the plan and scenery to compare.
 She stared firmly, then nodded.

 “You're right, those are fin-form clouds...
-I’m impressed you noticed that.”
+I’m impressed you noticed.”

 “Yeah!
 Their rhythm was kinda weird!”